 Instructors participate in in-service training on a regular basis.
 Each year, Southwestern provides instructors with five days of training in instructional-related topics in the fall term and one day during the winter term.
 Topics vary and are chosen by the faculty inservice planning committee.
 Different departments offer specialized training in computers, library use, teaching strategies and methodology, and other topics for instructional improvement.
 One such opportunity is offered by the Teaching and Learning Center, a recent addition to the college.
 The center is staffed by one full-time instructional designer and offers a variety of training opportunities to faculty.
-Topics include training in Tegrity, WebCT for hybrid courses, uses of technology in the classrooms, and using the Internet as an instructional tool.
+Topics include training in Tegrity, Angel and WebCT for hybrid courses, uses of technology in the classrooms, and using the Internet as an instructional tool.

-Chef instructors participate in industry conventions in Portland, Hawaii, and other locations.
-In addition, instructors are members of the Southern Oregon chapter of ACF and Chef de Cuisine of Oregon, Portland chapter.
+Chef instructors have participated in industry conventions in Salt Lake City, Spokane, Seattle and other locations.
+In addition, instructors are members of the Bay Area Chef's Association of Oregon, a chapter of ACF.
+In addition, the baking and pastry instructors belong to the Retail Bakers of America (RBA) and Research Chefs Associate (RCA).

 Instructors have attended training in ServSafe, alcohol server, and other professional opportunities.
-The executive director plans to begin a local chapter of ACF, providing an opportunity to gain technical expertise and meet with others in the field.

-New this year is the faculty mentoring program that pairs one returning, seasoned instructor with one new instructor.
-Two of the OCCI instructors worked with mentors during the 2005-2006 academic year.
-Mentors observe instructors in the classroom and in interaction with students and peers.
-Mentors have attended the instructors meetings' on a regular basis in order to be better informed.
-One instructor recently visited a culinary program at another college to determine how pedagogy and lab environments compared to OCCI.
+Faculty have opportunities to participate in the faculty mentoring program that pairs one returning, seasoned instructor with one new instructor.
+Two of the OCCI instructors worked with mentors during the 2005-2006 academic year and with the addition of two new OCCI instructors in 2008, additional instructors may have the opportunity to participate.
+The mentoring program is designed to provide support for faculty members through observing instructors in the classroom, and in interaction with students and peers.
+Mentors may attend the instructors meetings' on a regular basis in order to be better informed.
+Additionally mentors may provide a third party perspective to identify strengths and weaknesses within the instructors' programs.
+For example, a mentor during the 2005-2006 academic year visited a culinary program at another college to determine how pedagogy and lab environments compared to OCCI.
 She reported that culinary arts instructors were very similar in the teaching strategies.
 She returned with some ideas and sample forms to streamline the externship process.

 5. Describe faculty meetings and other situations where the faculty actively participate in policy formation, program planning and priority setting.
-Instructors in culinary arts meet on a regular basis to discuss curriculum, program changes, challenges in the classroom, externship opportunities and issues of concerns to students.
-As part of the general faculty, culinary arts instructors participate in the general faculty, which meets once each term.
+Instructors of OCCI meet on a regular basis to discuss curriculum, program changes, challenges in the classroom, externship opportunities and issues of concerns to students.
+As part of the general faculty, OCCI instructors participate in the general faculty, which meets once each term.
 They are assigned to an instructional area for purposes of evaluation and are encouraged to regularly attend division meetings, usually once or twice each term.